mydumper/mydumper_docs/mydumper_usage_autogenerated.rst

   Instruct the proper commands to execute depending where are configuring the replication.
 Options: TRADITIONAL, AWS

+.. option:: --optimize-keys-engines

+  List of engines that will be used to split the create table statement into multiple stages if possible.
+Default: InnoDB,ROCKSDB

 .. option:: --source-data

   It will include the options in the metadata file, to allow myloader to establish replication

+.. option:: --throttle

+  Expects a string like Threads_running=10.
+It will check the SHOW GLOBAL STATUS and if is higher, it will increase the sleep time between SELECT.
+If option is used without parameters it will use Threads_running and the amount of threads